anusky/game-test/README.md

 Our main language is GML from Game Studio Maker Engine.
 As an editor we usually use Visual Studio Code.

-# Distribution

-Arthem is only available on Pc for Windows and Mac users.

 ## Authors